To inquire about joining our Gen5 Wine Club, please fill out the form below and we will contact you soon.

 Do I need to make reservations?

-Can I bring a group for a tasting?
+Can I bring a large group for a tasting?

-Currently, no. Due to a smaller capacity during the Coronavirus COVID-19 pandemic, we will be limiting group sizes to six people per tasting in order to maintain social distancing and minimize health risks to our staff and guests.
-If you will be visiting the area in a group of more than six and wish to do a wine tasting, please plan accordingly when making your reservations.
+Currently, no. Due to a smaller capacity during the Coronavirus COVID-19 pandemic, we will be limiting group sizes to eight people per tasting in order to maintain social distancing and minimize health risks to our staff and guests.
+If you will be visiting the area in a group of more than eight and wish to do a wine tasting, please plan accordingly when making your reservations.

-Please note: Children over 12 months old count toward the six-person limit in a reservation.
+Please note: Children over 12 months old count toward the eight-person limit in a reservation.

 How much does a tasting cost?

 Can I bring my kids?

 Absolutely.
 We are very kid-friendly, just like the rest of the Black Hills.
-Please note: Children count towards our six-person limit for wine tastings, so please plan accordingly when making your wine tasting reservations.
+Please note: Children count towards our eight-person limit for wine tastings, so please plan accordingly when making your wine tasting reservations.